fablabedp/fablabedp-wiki/laser.md

  - Make sure all objects are paths, and not other object types such as ellipse, rectangle or text etc. - `Path > Object to Path`
  - Release/remove any clipping masks and ungroup any grouped objects.
  - Set Fill/Stroke colour to black (if not using Color Mapping).
+ - Confirm all opacity settings are set to 100% (layer, object, stroke colour etc...).

 ### ii.
 Save as PDF